registerguard/newsletter/README.md

 #### Testing `sendEmail()`

-It may seem difficult to test the `sendEmail()` function but you can do this by targeting a "test" list and specify that the campaign should only be sent to emails containing "rob.denton".
+It may seem difficult to test the `sendEmail()` function because you don't want to send to everyone in the list, but you can do this by targeting a "test" list and specify that the campaign should only be sent to emails containing "rob.denton".
 This is very similar to how we originally wanted to target campaigns via interest groups within lists.
 We no longer do this but the logic is good to remember.
 It can also be found by setting up logic from the MailChimp UI and doing a read on the the API on the campaign ID.

 ```python
 'segment_opts': { # This stuff only for testing